bobmar842/Scholarship-Finder/README.md

-# 🎓 Scholarship Finder Tool
+# 🎓 ScholarScope

 ## 🧩 Problem Statement

-Finding relevant scholarships is often time-consuming and overwhelming for students.
-Many available opportunities are scattered across various platforms, with differing eligibility criteria, deadlines, and unclear application processes.
-Our Scholarship Finder tool aims to **simplify and automate** this search, ensuring that students discover scholarships that truly match their academic background, location, and personal needs.
+Finding scholarships is often a time-consuming and confusing task for students.
+Opportunities are spread across multiple platforms, each with its own eligibility rules, deadlines, and vague application steps.
+The Scholarship Finder tool is designed to streamline and automate this process, helping students uncover scholarships that closely align with their academic background, location, and personal criteria.

 ---

 ## 🎯 Goals

-- Automatically **scrape and aggregate** scholarships from multiple trusted sources.
+-Automatically scrape and compile scholarships from several trusted sources.
-- Enable students to input their **personal profiles** (course, GPA, location, etc.) to receive tailored results.
+-Allow students to create a personalized profile (course, GPA, region, etc.) to receive filtered results.
-- Use a **matching algorithm** to sort and recommend scholarships based on relevance and urgency.
+-Implement a smart matching algorithm to rank scholarships based on relevance and urgency.
-- Present a clean, accessible UI for browsing and applying to scholarships.
+-Offer a clean, intuitive UI for browsing, filtering, and applying to scholarships.

 ---